-New this year: each full time team is eligible to apply for equity-free venture awards up to $10,000 per team, and will receive marketing support to establish a baseline marketing presence.
-Female or non-binary led teams are eligible for a one-year membership valued at $924 to WE Global Studio.
+Each full time team is eligible to apply for equity-free venture awards up to $10,000 per team, and will receive marketing support to establish a baseline marketing presence.
+Each team is also eligible to apply for AWS credits worth up to $5,000 (cumulatively per team).

 The Part Time Edition offers accountability and educational support for entrepreneurs who do not meet eligibility requirements for the Full-Time Edition.
 Participants may have graduated more than 5 years ago, or they may be working on their venture on a part-time basis – but still need structured support to keep themselves accountable.

 Participants may access our self-guided accountability platform and curated educational content.
 They will receive weekly suggestions, content and resources.
 Participants may also book 1×1 coaching meetings, join workshop, fireside chats and select in-person events.
 Lastly, they will be invited into a community where they can hold their own CEO meetings and provide peer coaching and support.